3804 Posvar Hall

 - MA, Agricultural and Applied Economics, University of Wisconsin, Madison, 2008

 - BA, International Political Economy (Summa Cum Laude), Juniata College, 2005

-Jeremy Weber is an Assistant Professor whose teaching and research relate to the Energy and Environment Major.
+Jeremy Weber is an Associate Professor whose teaching and research relate to the Energy and Environment Major.
 After graduating summa cum laude in International Political Economy from Juniata College, Weber spent a year conducting field research in rural Peru with the support of the Fulbright program.
 He then began his graduate studies and in 2010 earned his Ph.D. in Agricultural and Applied Economics at the University of Wisconsin, Madison.
 After working on short-term project for the World Bank, Weber joined the USDA Economic Research Service in August of 2010.
 While based in Washington Weber taught as an adjunct faculty member for the Master’s Program in Applied Economics at Johns Hopkins University.
 Weber joined the faculty of the Graduate School of Public and International Affairs in the fall of 2014.
 To date, he has published more than twenty articles in journals such as the Journal of Policy Analysis and Management, the Journal of the Association of Environmental and Resource Economists, and the American Journal of Agricultural Economics.

 - Quantitative Methods, U.S. Energy Policy, Energy Production and the Local Economy, Environmental Economics and Policy